panchnayak/portworx-poc/README.md

 After acessing the login page login with the default username and password as "admin:password"

-They it will ask you to install some recommended plugins, you can click to install the recomended plugins.
+They it will ask you to install Suggested plugins, you can click to install the Suggested plugins.

 Then set the Jenkins URL and start using Jenkins